-If you’ve just checked the Flick app and discovered an unreliable price message, things are a little askew in the land of electricity!
+If you’ve just checked the Flick app and discovered an unreliable price message, things are a little askew in the land of spot price electricity!
 But it’s nothing to worry about.

 The electricity market is just encountering a wee blip, also known as ‘infeasible pricing’, where, for some reason (usually thanks to an outage somewhere), the system that generates spot prices every half hour doesn’t have all the info it requires to give us a reliable spot price for that period.